Kayan River Slow Loris, Nycticebus kayan

 Behavior and Lifestyle

-A slow loris is arboreal (tree-dwelling) with limbs uniquely adapted for this lifestyle.
+The nocturnal slow loris is arboreal (tree-dwelling) with limbs uniquely adapted for this lifestyle.
 Her hands and feet all have opposable digits that enable her to keep a firm grip at all times.
 Her style of locomotion closely resembles crawling—bringing one hand forward, her opposing foot follows.
 Her pace is slow and her movements methodical.
 While other arboreal primates typically swing and leap to cover gaps in the foliage, her own method is far less dramatic—though still exceptionally acrobatic!
 With only her feet latched to their perch, she reaches toward the next with her entire body, holding herself aloft with incredible balance and poise.
 When her two hands are wrapped firmly around the target branch, she hoists herself onto it, continuing on her way without skipping a beat.

 With no way to actively protect herself against attacking predators, her best defense is in keeping as low a profile as possible, so as to avoid them altogether.
 Moving silently and scrupulously is just one of the many cryptic strategies she uses to this end.
 In fact, this need to remain under the radar and out of harm’s way is so key to her survival that it distinctly shapes her way of life.
 She also eludes predators by foraging under the cover of darkness.
 Her two large and sensitive eyes give her exceptional night vision.
-With these she can attend to her forage while keeping her sharp sense of smell and keen hearing attuned to her surroundings and wary of any misgivings.
+With these, she can attend to her forage while keeping her sharp sense of smell and keen hearing attuned to her surroundings and wary of any misgivings.
 Of course, her cryptic maneuvers advantage her as a hunter as well.
-Any unfortunate cicadas who crosses her path will likely never realize until she’s already gobbling them up.
+Any unfortunate cicadas who cross her path will likely never realize until she’s already gobbling them up.

 Some researchers have theorized that a slow loris’s markings have evolved to mimic the form of a cobra.
 Though in no way a perfect imitation, they could make enough of an impression to keep a predator at bay lest it does turn out to be a deadly cobra in the end.

 Oddly enough, like cobras, slow lorises are venomous.
 Specialized glands hidden in her underarms secrete a special oil.
 When this oil mixes with her saliva, a toxin is created.
 She may spread the toxin through her fur with her tongue.
-This not only renders her an unsavory snack for larger predators, but also helps to manage and kill pesky infectious parasites.
-If actively under attack, she uses her extremely powerful bite to inject the venom into her attacker.
+This not only renders her an unsavory snack for larger predators but also helps to manage and kill pesky infectious parasites.
+If actively under attack, she uses her extremely powerful bite to inject venom into her attacker.
 When given, a slow loris bite is powerful enough to send a grown human into anaphylactic shock!

 Her specialized glands are also used in her ritual of scent marking.
 As strepsirrhine primates, slow lorises have wet noses.
 This feature makes them highly receptive to smell—a sense that has diminished in many of the other primate lineages.
 As she crawls through the rainforest, she dutifully transfers her oils to the various substrates she passes.
 She also leaves her trace by urinating wherever she goes, a behavior researchers call “rhythmic urination.”
 Her scent marks are not used to mark her territory but as a way of communicating with other slow lorises.

 After all, like so many primates, she is a social creature.
 Once more, however, her need to keep a low profile greatly influences the means by which she socializes with others.
 Congregating in large groups would make her and her fellow slow lorises far too visible to predators.
 Instead, scent marking is a way of communicating and bonding with members of her spatial group.
 By leaving her scent in various ways as she traverses her range, she keeps members of her spatial group privy to her movements.
 In the same manner, she remains knowledgeable of theirs.
-Scent marks also allow her to attract potential mates and even helps them to track her down in the dense jungle foliage.
+Scent marks also allow her to attract potential mates and even help them to track her down in the dense jungle foliage.
 Once one has located her, the more physical means of their courting commence.

 The inner workings of slow loris social behavior are complex and not yet profoundly understood.
 Each species likely has its own unique set of mannerisms, rituals, and social dynamics that help individuals to recognize each other and bond as groups.
 For now, the socially driven behaviors of the Kayan River slow loris remain uninvestigated.